Virtual Tours Available!

 If you have any questions regarding virtual tours please email the adult education coordinator and curator, Madeline Burkhardt, at firstname.lastname@example.org.

 Although these tours are free, donations are welcome.
+We are suggesting a donation of $5/viewer; however, any amount is welcome!
 To make a donation, please text ROSA to 56512 or visit https://donate.troy.edu/rosa_parks_museum

 Troy University’s Rosa Parks Museum is an active memorial to the life of civil rights